 - Le Bac + - Exterior of Fauteux

 - Café Esculape ― Roger Guindon hall

-Where you can use your Flex Dollars
+Where can you use your Flex Dollars?

 You can use your Flex Dollars for food anywhere on campus where the uOttawa Card is accepted!